sam-hatley/jobsearch/README.md

 secret agent
 ```

 You may also want to edit the filters in a file called filters.txt, also in the same folder as main.py.
 These filters will remove jobs from consideration if they contain a word in the list.
 I have a few set for myself, but you should tailor this to your requirements.
-It should look something like the below, separated by ```,``` and with each word either in ```"double"``` or ```'single'``` quotes:
+It should look something like the below:

 ```python
 assistant